- If you have been thinking about suicide, talk to a trusted adult right away and keep yourself safe.

 - Are extremely angry (because of conflict with others)

-- Feel like a failure (such as doing poorly in school, or not getting into the college of their dreams)
+- Feel like a failure (such as doing poorly in school, or getting fired from a job)

-- Have trouble coping with loss (such as the death of a family member or close friend, or the break up of a relationship)
+- Have trouble coping with loss (such as the death of a family member or close friend, or a break up with a significant other)

 - Feel socially isolated (feeling like an outcast, being bullied, etc.)